dafny-lang/dafny/docs/_includes/UserGuide.md

 within those files.
 It does not matter if files are repeated either as includes or on the command-line.[^fn-duplicate-files]

+Note however that although the complete set of files, command-line plus included files, make up the program, by default, only those files listed on the command-line are verified.
+To do a complete verification, each file must be verified; it may well happen that a verification failure in one file (which is not on the command-line and thus not checked) may hide a verification failure in a file that is being checked.
+Thus it is important to eventually check all files, preferably in an order in which the files without dependences are checked first, then those that depend on them, etc., until all files are checked.

 [^fn-duplicate-files]: File names are considered equal if they have the same absolute path, reduced to lower case, even on file systems that support case-sensitive file names.